• Loading stock data...

 In November, before he was confirmed as chairman of the regulator that oversees prediction markets, Mike Selig assured lawmakers he would defer to the courts on the issue of sports event contracts.

-Selig’s tune has changed dramatically since he was approved as chairman of the Commodity Futures Trading Commission in December.
+Selig’s tune has changed dramatically since he was approved as chairman of the Commodity Futures Trading Commission (CFTC) in December.
 On Feb.
 4, he withdrew a proposed rule from the Biden-era CFTC that would have prohibited sports and political event contracts.
-On Tuesday, two months after his confirmation, Selig weighed in directly, saying he is filing an amicus brief in a lawsuit that has reached the U.S. Court of Appeals for the 9th Circuit that will say prediction markets fall exclusively under his agency’s jurisdiction.
+On Tuesday, two months after his confirmation, Selig weighed in directly, saying he is filing an amicus brief in a lawsuit that has reached the U.S. Court of Appeals for the Ninth Circuit that will say prediction markets fall exclusively under his agency’s jurisdiction.
 (Amicus briefs are filings made by non-parties to a lawsuit to offer their perspective on how the case should be decided; Selig’s filing is notable, although legal experts say it shouldn’t hold more weight than any other amicus briefs filed in the case.)

 “The CFTC will no longer sit idly by while overzealous state governments undermine the agency’s exclusive jurisdiction over these markets by seeking to establish statewide prohibitions on these exciting products,” he wrote in the op-ed.

-“To those who seek to challenge our authority in this space, let me be clear: We will see you in court,” he said in the video.
+“To those who seek to challenge our authority in this space, let me be clear: we will see you in court,” he said in the video.

 Multiple states are among those who seek to challenge the CTFC’s authority, including state gaming regulators in Massachusetts and Nevada that have sued platforms.

-Where’s the Word ‘Sports’?
+Where’s the Word Sports?

 Selig did not mention the word “sports” in his op-ed or video, although he did say the word in a separate interview with Fox News.
 Controversy over prediction markets is focused mostly around sports event contracts, which account for the majority of the volume on platforms.
 The administration’s newly aggressive stance comes as President Donald Trump’s social media company, Truth Social, plans to launch its own prediction-market platform.
 The president’s son, meanwhile, Donald Trump Jr., is an investor in Polymarket and an advisor to Kalshi.